 Those who have been born again and have lived a life submitted to the lordship of Jesus Christ will be resurrected immortal at the time of the Second Coming of Jesus and will rule and reign with Christ in His kingdom (Revelation 5:9-10).

 We believe that divine healing is an integral part of the gospel.
-Deliverance form sickness is provided for in the atonement, and is the privilege of all believers (Isaiah 53:4-5).
+Deliverance from sickness is provided for in the atonement, and is the privilege of all believers (Isaiah 53:4-5).

 Those who reject the gospel of Jesus Christ will be resurrected to appear at the great white throne of judgment.
 Even as the saved receive eternal life, the lost will receive eternal damnation (Matthew 25:34-43).